 - A vulnerable adult is considered an individual 18 years or older and cannot protect themself from neglect, abuse, or exploitation due to mental or physical impairment.

 - Property encompasses all forms of personal and real property.

 Penalties for Theft Crimes in Phoenix

 In Arizona, the penalties for theft crimes range in severity depending on the unique circumstances surrounding the case.
-For example, when facing grand theft charges, the value of property stolen will affect the severity of the penalties you could face following a conviction.
+For example, when facing felony theft (grand theft) charges, the value of property stolen will affect the severity of the penalties you could face following a conviction.
 Other factors, like criminal history and whether or not a firearm or dangerous weapon was used, can also increase criminal charges.

 The various criminal charges one could receive from a Phoenix theft conviction are listed below.
 However, the penalties detailed below are only for first-time offenders.
 It’s important to remember that the punishments can vary if the person has prior convictions.
 Depending on the severity of the charges, the individual convicted may also be ordered to pay restitution to the victim of the crime and additional fines.

 Petty Theft Charges

 Petty theft, or misdemeanor theft, can be considered the theft of property or services valued below $1,000.
 This conviction can result in up to six months in jail or a minimum of three years probation.

 A person could charged with felony theft if the property or services stolen are valued higher than $1,000.
 The various levels of felony charges one could receive are listed below.